srobo/ops-manual/internal-structure/infrastructure-team.md

 ## Purpose

-The Infrastructure Team is a Services team responsible for providing and maintaining the computing infrastructure required for the other teams to operate.
+The Infrastructure Team is responsible for providing and maintaining the computing infrastructure required for the other teams to operate.

 This includes, but is not limited to: